Gonorrhea is usually spread through sexual contact.

-Gonorrhea is almost always spread through sexual contact.
+Gonorrhea is almost always spread through vaginal, oral, or anal sexual contact.
 After one episode of vaginal intercourse without a condom, the chance of spread from an infected woman to a man is about 20%.
-The chance of spread from an infected man to a woman may be higher.
+The chance of spread from an infected man to a woman and from a man to a man may be higher.

 If pregnant women are infected, the bacteria can spread to the eyes of the fetus during birth, causing conjunctivitis in the newborn.
 However, in most developed countries, infection is prevented because all newborns are routinely treated after delivery with medicated eye ointment.